daavelino/pwd-strength/README.md

 `000000000000000000000000000000000000000` (40 digits)

 is very large but in no way a good one.
 A combination of both, entropy and size should be the best approach to address the question and that is what this project is about.

+> As a matter of comparison, this project categorize the password above as `weak`. [howsecureismypassword.net](https://howsecureismypassword.net/) says it would be required **7 hundred quintillion years** to crack it.
+Which one makes more sense to you?

-So, let's calculate some entropy for user-chosen passwords and check how difficult, in fact, it is.
+In any case, let's calculate some entropy for user-chosen passwords and check how difficult, in fact, it is to break it.
+I bet you'll be surprised by the results.

+Enjoy!

 #### Usage:
 ```sh